Portsdown Hill: Portsdown SSSI

 Over fifty hectares of the south face of the hill are a Site of Special Scientific Interest owing to its chalk grassland habitat.
 Grazing ceased in the early 1950s, and consequently the site was gradually invaded by scrub, mostly hawthorn, dogwood, and wild privet.
 An intensive restoration programme funded by the Countryside Commission and Portsmouth City Council was initiated in 1995; large areas of scrub have now been cleared by machine, and flowers and grasses allowed to regenerate naturally.
 Scrub re-encroachment is controlled by cattle and horses which graze overwinter.

 Several species of butterfly became extinct owing to the loss of habitat to scrub, notably the Adonis blue, silver-studded blue, dingy skipper, and dark green fritillary.
 Others such as the chalkhill blue and small blue were at the brink of extinction, but are now flourishing again.
 Indeed, the hill has now probably the largest metapopulation of the small blue in the UK.

+Portsdown Technology Park

+Portsdown Technology Park is located near Fort Southwick on Portsdown Hill.
+It is home to a number of defense companies including Qinetiq and BAE Systems.
+Within the park is a building featuring radar towers similar to a Type 45 destroyer, which are visible to a wide area of Hampshire.
+The site is the former home of the Admiralty Surface Weapons Establishment.
+DSTL has a smaller site situated to the west of Fort Southwick.